 Importing and analyzing 3rd party (non-Google) ad network clicks, cost, and impression data alongside collected Analytics data gives you a more complete picture of your online advertising performance than without this data.In this article:

 Bob is the marketing manager for an online pet store.
-Bob wants to run a Spring Sale campaign, using keywords purchased from both Google AdWords and a non-Google ad network.
+Bob wants to run a Spring Sale campaign, using keywords purchased from both Google Ads and a non-Google ad network.
 Bob would like to know how well the keywords on both platforms perform compared to each other.
-Bob has linked his AdWords and Analytics accounts, so he automatically gets those metrics in his Analytics reports.
+Bob has linked his Google Ads and Analytics accounts, so he automatically gets those metrics in his Analytics reports.
 But for the non-Google ads, he'll need to upload the click and cost data.

 Step One: Tag campaign URLs